 Only show your BEST work on your website.
 The very best.

-I recommend that before you share those new photos that you are excited about with the world, you only show them to your friends.
-Or if you don’t have friends who know a bit about photography, just make sure that you look at that photo every day, many times a day, for two weeks.
-Just so that your first excitement wanes and you start seeing the photo more objectively.
+Before you share those new photos that you are so excited about to the whole world, hold back and only show them to your friends.
+Or if you don’t have friends who know a bit about photography, I recommend that you look at the photos every day for two weeks or so.
+That way you start seeing the photo more objectively.
 And very likely you’ll start seeing things that you could have done better.

-And even quicker way for you to see the ‘flaws’ in your photo is to post it to a designated forum/group for constructive critique.
+Even quicker way to see the ‘flaws’ in your photos is to post them to a designated photographers’ forum/group for constructive critique.
 Other people will find problems if you can’t – you can be sure of that.
 But while other photographers’ critique is valuable, don’t forget that every piece of critique is only someone’s opinion, not a universal truth, so don’t get discouraged by it.
-Receive critique gracefully and make you own mind up whether you accept and agree with it.
+Receive critique gracefully and make your own mind up whether you accept and agree with it.